클리핑(clipping) 영역을 정의하여 3D 뷰포트 표시를 3D 공간의 일부로 제한할 수 있어요. 이 것을 활용하면 복잡한 모델 및 씬 작업 프로세스를 더 편하게 할 수 있답니다.

 A rectangular-based pyramid (of infinite height) if your view is in perspective.

-Once clipping is used, you will only see what’s inside the volume you have defined.
+Once clipping is used, you will only see what’s inside the volume you defined.
 Tools such as paint, sculpt, selection, transform snapping, etc. will also ignore geometry outside the clipping bounds.

 Mark: Ctrl-B Clear: Ctrl-Alt-B